Cybersecurity vs. AI Careers: A Comparative Analysis

 - Deep learning uses artificial neural networks to identify complex patterns in text, sound, and images, much like human intelligence, simulating the iterative processes of human learning.

 AI engineers need proficiency in key programming languages, with Java and Python being two of the most common.
 Additionally, AI professionals must understand cloud security and cloud computing, as much of AI uses big data processed on the cloud.
-Tools like Hadoop help developers build infrastructure on cloud platforms.
+Tools like Apache Hadoop help developers build infrastructure on cloud platforms.

 AI vs. cybersecurity careers